zng-ui/zng/TODO/_current.md

-* Don't update enabled_nav if focus command have no enabled listeners.
-    - This saves some compute, most apps don't have an indicator for these commands.
-    - We already handle invalid calls so it will not cause an error.
-    - The disabled call is different? (only activates highlight)

 * Review, can we remove outer-transform/bounds?
     - It is updated in `push_inner` anyway.
     - It halves the computation of bounds if removed.